 Calculate your loan and mortgage payments in Canada with our easy-to-use calculator.
 Get accurate mortgage rates in minutes

 Loan Calculator Canada is an online tool that helps individuals, small business owners and entrepreneurs easily calculate the amount of money they can borrow for a loan.
 The calculator is designed for both personal and business loans.
-It will provide users with an estimate of the amount of money they can borrow, the interest rate they can expect to pay, and the monthly payments they will need to make.
-The calculator also provides users with the ability to customize the loan and payment terms to best meet their needs.
+It provides users with an estimate of the amount of money they can borrow, the interest rate they can expect to pay, and the monthly payments they will need to make.
+The calculator also provides users with the ability to customize the loan and payment terms to best suit their needs.
 Loan Calculator Canada is a great tool for anyone looking to take out a loan or consolidate debt.

 7 Points to Look for When Using a Loan Calculator